dfinity/interface-spec/spec/index.md

 Subsequent `take_canister_snapshot` calls will create a new snapshot.
 However, a `take_canister_snapshot` call might fail if the maximum number of snapshots per canister is reached.
 This error can be avoided by providing a snapshot ID via the optional `replace_snapshot` parameter.
 The snapshot identified by the specified ID will be deleted once a new snapshot has been successfully created.
 Currently, only one snapshot per canister is allowed.

 It's important to note that a snapshot will increase the memory footprint of the canister.
-Thus, the canister's balance must have a sufficient amount of cycles to support the new freezing threshold.
+Thus, the canister's balance must have a sufficient amount of cycles to not become frozen.

 Only controllers can take a snapshot of a canister and load it back to the canister.